justinmeiners/efficient-programming-with-components/06_min_max.md

 The `==` is equality, not another equivalence relation.
 We can't conclude that with a weak ordering.
-We must overloaded symbols for what they commonly mean.
+We must overload symbols for what they commonly mean.

 [^eop-ordering]: Alex recommends chapter 4 of "Elements of Programming"
     to learn more about this subject.